Large-screen television technology

 Large-screen television technology (colloquially big-screen TV) developed rapidly in the late 1990s and 2000s.
 Prior to the development of thin-screen technologies, rear-projection television was standard for larger displays, and jumbotron, a non-projection video display technology, was used at stadiums and concerts.
 Various thin-screen technologies are being developed, but only liquid crystal display (LCD), plasma display (PDP) and Digital Light Processing (DLP) have been publicly released.
-Recent technologies like organic light-emitting diode (OLED) as well as not-yet-released technologies like surface-conduction electron-emitter display (SED) or field emission display (FED) are in development to replace earlier flat-screen technologies in picture quality.
+Recent technologies like organic light-emitting diode (OLED) as well as not-yet-released technologies like surface-conduction electron-emitter display (SED) or field-emission display (FED) are in development to supersede earlier flat-screen technologies in picture quality.

-Large-screen technologies have almost completely displaced cathode-ray tubes (CRT) in television sales due to the necessary bulkiness of cathode-ray tubes.
+Large-screen technologies have almost completely displaced cathode-ray tubes (CRT) in television sales due to the necessary bulkiness of cathode ray tubes.
 The diagonal screen size of a CRT television is limited to about 40 in because of size requirements of the cathode-ray tube, which fires three beams of electrons onto the screen to create a viewable image.
 A large-screen TV requires a longer tube, making a large-screen CRT TV of about 50 to 80 in unrealistic.
 Newer large-screen televisions are comparably thinner.